csci5117s24/project-1-404notfound/README.md

 - this page show default login pafge provided by auth0
 ### 2.User profile page:
 ![](https://github.com/csci5117s24/project-1-404notfound/blob/main/pics/user_profile.png)
+- this is to show detailed information about user.

 ### 3.Fans/subscription:
 ![](https://github.com/csci5117s24/project-1-404notfound/blob/main/pics/fans%3Asubscription.png)
+- user can check out their fans and subscritons. they can click on it to see details.

 ### 4.Upload:
 ![](https://github.com/csci5117s24/project-1-404notfound/blob/main/pics/upload.png)
+- this page also user to upload image they created or created image based on their prompt on the spot.
 ## Mock-up

 There are a few tools for mock-ups.
 Paper prototypes (low-tech, but effective and cheap), Digital picture edition software (gimp / photoshop / etc.), or dedicated tools like moqups.com (I'm calling out moqups here in particular since it seems to strike the best balance between "easy-to-use" and "wants your money" -- the free teir isn't perfect, but it should be sufficient for our needs with a little "creative layout" to get around the page-limit)